Danilkazoo/College-projects/README.md

 # Old-projects

-Fun projects from college, don't judge too hard, they were made for fun by a few students.
+Fun projects from college.

-Almost every project has a readme in a file in it's directory, it explains every project and how to use / change it.
+Every project has a readme file in it's directory, it explains every project and how to use / configure it.